eatoin5hrdlu/pumphouse/README.md

 The logging software reads these averages three times and prints them.
 (Sorry everything is in threes, that's confusing).

 Every number you see is an average of three readings, but then I print out three of those (averaged) readings, to show that there is some variability even after that first level of averaging.
-Conductivity is very stable when the rods are dray, since we are pulling the stainless steel rod high with 10M ohms, but the Analog range is between 0 and 1.1 volts.
+Conductivity is very stable when the rods are dry, since we are pulling the stainless steel rod high with 10M ohms, but the Analog range is between 0 and 1.1 volts.
 A 10 M pullup in conjunction with a 4.7M ohm pulldown resistor might increase sensitivity by using more of the analog to digital converter input range.

 Note the following in the Arduino output below: